Dylanvs19/Kratos/README.md

 ```

 > Cells should always have a configuration function that lays out the cell.
-Cells content should not be set or altered from the TableView class if possible.
+A cells' content should not be set or altered from the TableView class if possible.
+Cell's should be completely responsible for their own behavior.

 </p></details>